 Infrastructure Requirements

-Electric aviation requires new infrastructure:
+Electric aviation needs new infrastructure:

-- Vertiports: Urban landing facilities with charging capability
+- Vertiports: Urban landing facilities with charging

 The Bigger Picture